-Keyword management seems like it would be simple.
+When it comes to Google pay-per-click advertising, knowing how to use keywords is paramount.
+In theory, keyword management seems like it would be simple.
 If you're running a business, you target all the keywords related to that business, right?
-Unfortunately, it's not that simple.
+Unfortunately, it's not quite so straight-forward.

-A lot of money gets wasted on targetting the wrong keywords and the wrong type of keywords.
+Many businesses waste a lot of money on targeting the wrong keywords and the wrong type of keywords.

 That's why keyword match types are so important.
 There are four Google Ads keyword match types: